dq-heard/WreksDiner/README.md

 # Wrek's Diner

 A project that started off focused on learning JavaScript, but sort of turned into a blank canvas for tinkering with Bootstrap, PHP, & SQL.
-I'll be working on something similar to this one to expand on what I used here and reinforce everything more.
+This was reworked to fit under Udacity's "Landing Page" project guidelines for their JS section with the extra elements removed, but was merged back into the original project once finished.